arcrystal/asl-fingerspelling-translator/README.md

 -----------

 * README.md - this file
-* requirements.txt - this file is used install Python dependencies needed by the Flask application
+* requirements.txt - used to install dependencies
-* src/ - contains the source code for the Flask application
+* src/ - source code for the Flask app
-* src/models/ - contains the translation model for the Flask application
+* src/models/ - translation model(s) for the Flask app
-* src/templates/ - contains the source code for the html running the Flask application's front end
+* src/templates/ - source code for Flask app's front end
-* src/static/ - contains static files used in the Flask application's front end
+* src/static/ - static files used in the Flask app's front end
 * src/*.py - files running our ML system and Flask application's back end

 Getting Started